Consumer Information – Campus Security

 Building Security Policy:

 In accordance with the requirements of 20 U.S.C.A.
-1092(f), Disclosure of Campus Security Policy and Campus Crime Statistics, the following policy and statistical statement is provided individually to every student and every employee of UNH Law and is available on request to any applicant to UNH Law.
+1092(f), Disclosure of Campus Security Policy and Campus Crime Statistics, the following policy and statistical statement is provided individually to every student and every employee of UNH School of Law and is available on request to any applicant to UNH School of Law.

 I. Current Policies For Reporting Crimes and Emergencies

-Any student or employee observing criminal behavior occurring in any building or property owned by UNH Law and used by it in direct support of its educational purposes should report such behavior immediately to either the Assistant Dean of Students or the Vice President for Finance.
+Any student or employee observing criminal behavior occurring in any building or property owned by UNH School of Law and used by it in direct support of its educational purposes should report such behavior immediately to either the Security Officer on duty or Assistant Dean of Students.

 II.
 Current Security Policies